 The short answer

 Frenchies need daily grooming despite their short coat.
-Five areas matter: face wrinkles (daily wipe + dry), nose rope (daily, sometimes 2x), tail pocket (1–2x weekly if your Frenchie has one — about 60% do), ears (weekly cleaning, recurring infections common), paws (after every walk — especially Calgary winter salt and summer chinook humidity).
-Use damp soft cloths or unscented baby wipes for routine maintenance, medicated chlorhexidine wipes for mild yeast or odor, vet prescription for active dermatitis.
-Damp folds = infection — always dry thoroughly.
-Bathe every 4–6 weeks.
-Professional grooming every 4–8 weeks ($50–$100 Calgary) — choose groomers with brachycephalic breed experience.
+Five areas matter.
+Face wrinkles get a daily wipe and dry.
+The nose rope needs daily care, sometimes twice.
+The tail pocket (about 60% of Frenchies have one) needs cleaning once or twice a week.
+Ears get weekly cleaning, since infections come back often.
+Paws need a wipe after every walk, especially in Calgary winter salt and summer chinook humidity.
+Use damp soft cloths or unscented baby wipes for routine maintenance, medicated chlorhexidine wipes for mild yeast or odor, and a vet prescription for active dermatitis.
+Damp folds equal infection, so always dry thoroughly.
+Bathe every 4 to 6 weeks.
+Book professional grooming every 4 to 8 weeks ($50 to $100 Calgary) and pick groomers with brachycephalic breed experience.

 How often should I clean my French Bulldog's wrinkles?

-Daily — and twice daily if your Frenchie has deep nose-rope folds or active skin fold dermatitis.
-Frenchie wrinkles trap food, saliva, tears, sweat, and moisture, becoming a perfect environment for yeast (Malassezia) and bacterial overgrowth within 24–48 hours of skipping cleaning.
-Calgary chinook winds and dry winter air create different fold issues than humid climates: chinook humidity swings cause sudden dampness in the nose rope, dry winter air can crack and irritate fold skin.
+Daily, and twice daily if your Frenchie has deep nose-rope folds or active skin fold dermatitis.
+Frenchie wrinkles trap food, saliva, tears, sweat, and moisture.
+That mix becomes a perfect home for yeast (Malassezia) and bacterial overgrowth within 24 to 48 hours of skipping cleaning.
+Calgary chinook winds and dry winter air create different fold issues than humid climates.
+Chinook humidity swings cause sudden dampness in the nose rope.
+Dry winter air can crack and irritate fold skin.
 Skip a few days and you risk full skin fold dermatitis (red, smelly, painful).

 Daily routine: